danidanideer/ACGC-Win7-Port/README.md

 ## AI Notice

-AI tools such as Claude were used in this project (PC port code only).
+AI tools such as Claude were used in this project (Original PC port code only).

 ## FAQ